vapor/docs/3.0/docs/concepts/codable.md

-### This document

-This document covers both `Codable` and `Async`, the two primary concepts in Vapor 3.
-Understanding these 2 concepts is essential, even for existing Vapor 1 and 2 users.

 # Codable

 Codable is any type that's both `Encodable` and `Decodable`.
 Encodable types can be serialized to a format, and Decodable types can be deserialized from a format.